Varying-coefficient mixture of experts model for dynamic heterogeneous populations: application to mouse cortical development: Application to mouse embryonic snRNA-seq data

-\section{Application to Mouse Embryonic snRNA-seq Data}
+\section{Application to mouse embryonic snRNA-seq data}

 In this section, we use VCMoE to analyze single-nucleus RNA sequencing (snRNA-seq) data obtained during embryonic development of the house mouse.
 Our primary objective is to characterize how the associations between selected genes, expressed in neurons, may evolve across embryonic days of brain cortex development.
-We demonstrate that VCMoE finds patterns that are expected in neurons during the development of the brain cortex.
+What sets VCMoE apart from existing methods is that it separates a genuine change in a within-subpopulation association from a concurrent shift in subpopulation composition, so the former can be inferred without being confounded by the latter.
+Our central finding on the developing cortex is that the repression of \textit{Bcl11b} by \textit{Satb2} in upper-layer neurons is not yet in place when those neurons first appear and becomes established over the course of their differentiation, a dynamic that a constant-coefficient mixture-of-experts model averages into a single intermediate value.
+Because the cell-type annotations are withheld from the fitting throughout, that reading rests on the fitted components corresponding to the neuronal subtypes they are taken to represent, and we show that they do.